Trends In The Theme Park Industry For 2021

 Changes in the food experience

 Changes in the food experience accompany moves towards a more immersive guest experience.
 For example, guests at the Wizarding World of Harry Potter are offered smoked turkey legs and butterbeer.
-Theme parks are noticing that healthier ingredients combined with regional specialties is a good way to boost profits.
+Theme parks are noticing that healthier ingredients combined with regional specialties are a good way to boost profits.

-Hamburgers and hot dogs still rule the industry, but food quality is trending up and vegan and sustainable options are increasing.
+Hamburgers and hot dogs still rule the industry, but food quality is trending up, and vegan and sustainable options are increasing.
 New designs for food preparation and eating areas are also being implemented with the co-utilization of kitchens for multiple eateries and larger dining areas.

 Continued development of IoT infrastructure

 Internet of Things (IoT) refers to the concept that is becoming the norm, physical devices that are connected to the Internet.
 Stock and point of sale monitoring will help streamline supply chain and sales decisions.
 This will help identify food and items that are selling in real-time and guard against shortages.